 Also of interest is that Lynchburg has more people living here who work in computers and math than 95% of the places in the US.

-Lynchburg is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Lynchburg enrolled in college, Lynchburg has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Lynchburg is a college town.
+There are a lot of students in Lynchburg attending college, and as a result Lynchburg provides a number of services, amenities and opportunities geared to the needs and activities of students.

 Not only is Lynchburg a city with many college students, but it also retains many recent graduates who are looking to start new careers, shaping the character of the city into a place that is geared toward, and considered attractive to, many single, educated people.
 Many singles consider Lynchburg a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.

-The citizens of Lynchburg are very well educated compared to the average community in the nation: 35.57% of adults in Lynchburg have a bachelor's degree or even advanced degree.
+The education level of Lynchburg citizens is very high relative to the national average among all cities (21.84%): 38.28% of adults in Lynchburg have a bachelor's degree or even advanced degree.

 Lynchburg is an extremely ethnically-diverse city.
 The people who call Lynchburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lynchburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lynchburg include German, English, Irish, Italian, and Scottish.
+Important ancestries of people in Lynchburg include English, German, Irish, Italian, and European.

 The most common language spoken in Lynchburg is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and African languages.